CoderDojoTC/python/docs/chapters/03-variables-and-numbers/index.md

 !!! mascot-warning "Naming Pitfalls!"
     ![Monty warning](../../img/mascot/warning.png){ class="mascot-admonition-img" }
-    Three traps beginners fall into: (1) single-letter names like `x` or `n` that tell you nothing, (2) capital letters that break the snake_case style Python expects, and (3) accidentally naming a variable after a Python keyword.
-If Python gives you a `SyntaxError` the moment you assign a value, check whether your variable name is a keyword like `print` or `list`!
+    Watch out for the dash!
+If you write `my-score` instead of `my_score`, Python reads the dash as a minus sign and thinks you are subtracting a variable called `score` from a variable called `my`.
+Use an **underscore** (`_`), never a dash (`-`), to join words in a name.
+Other common traps: single-letter names like `x` that tell you nothing, capital letters that break snake_case, and accidentally using a Python keyword as your variable name.

 ## Integers: Whole Numbers